codebard/codebard-help-desk/readme.txt

 Remember to follow us on Twitter (@codebardcom) or join our Newsletter by your Quickstart Wizard to hear about new features, announcements and goodies!

 == Upgrade Notice ==

+= 1.1.2 =

+* Added a nonce to ticket close/reopen button for more security

 = 1.1.1 =